🎁 Get 10% off your first order with code NEW 🎁

 The role of marble in Western art

 The sculptures of the Parthenon have had a profound influence on Western art.
-After their extraction by Lord Elgin, the marbles were exhibited in London.
+After extraction by Lord Elgin, the marbles were exhibited in London.
 They became a benchmark for 19th-century artists.
-The marbles inspired many artists, including Renaissance sculptors and those of the neoclassical movement.
+These marbles inspired many artists, including Renaissance and Neoclassical sculptors.

 The temple used as an arsenal